Move WordPress uploads out of date folders afterwards

 - In the backend under Settings > neo WP > neo Rename click the "Move media from date-folders to main uploads folder" button

-- Optionally, the 301 redirects for SEO will be created automatically
+- Optionally, 301 redirects for SEO will be created automatically

 - Done! 🎉️

-By default, WordPress organizes uploaded files into year- and month-based folders (e.g. "wp-content/uploads/2025/12").
-The option "Organize my uploads into month- and year-based folders" is enabled by default.
-Many site admins prefer shorter, cleaner URLs and want to remove the date path components from media URLs.
-Simply disabling this option later is not enough: files already uploaded remain in their year/month subfolders and keep the old URL structure.
-This issue has already been discussed in the WordPress forum, on Reddit and on Stack Overflow and Stack Exchange.
+By default, WordPress organizes uploaded files into year- and month-based folders (e.g. "wp-content/uploads/2026/02").
+This option "Organize my uploads into month- and year-based folders" is enabled by default.
+Many site admins prefer shorter, cleaner URLs and want to remove the date-path components from media URLs.
+Turning this option off alone is not enough: files already uploaded remain in their year/month subfolders and keep the old URL structure.
+This issue has already been discussed in the WordPress forum, on Reddit as well as on Stack Overflow and Stack Exchange.

 One-click solution - dissolve upload folder structure in WordPress afterwards